shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Rejuvenation

 At level 9, when you cast a spell from your bonded schools, you heal for the number of spell points spent to cast it.

+# Arcane Survival

+At level 9, you can channel your magic into keeping yourself safe.
+Whenever you must make a saving throw, you can spend spell points to decrease the DC by 1 per spell point spent.

 # Free Modding